-As we get close to May 1, National College Decision Day, the final college choice can be a very stressful decision.
-Of my 3 girls, we only had to face the stress of making this choice with the oldest.
+As we get close to May 1, National College Decision Day, deciding where to go to college can be a very stressful decision.
+Of my 3 girls, we only had to face the stress of making this choice with the oldest and we were completely unprepared.
 By mid-March of her Senior year, my daughter managed to narrow down to two final options, which I’ll call School A and School B.

 It was looking like an easy choice to go with School A, based on the bottom-line out-of-pocket cost, until she had a conversation with her admission counselor at school B. I was amazed at the flexibility School B showed.

 Given that the two schools were going to be fairly comparable in cost, my daughter went ahead with an admitted student visit at School B. She came back liking the two schools equally.
 When asked whether she set herself a timeline for making the final decision, she said “No” with an attitude.
 I could tell by her mood that this was going to be a tough decision for her (and her parents)!

 Assuming that your student has been to overnight visits at both colleges and has had all the basic questions answered, the following areas may be things to look at to determine the final college choice.

 - Academic Reputation – Does one school have a better academic reputation than the other?
 How do you determine this?
 If you want to see ratings from actual students on academics and other areas, you can go to Niche.
 Another good tool is the Princeton Review website.
 They give schools an Academic Rating on a scale from 60-99 to judge how hard students work and how much they get back for their efforts.
 The information is gathered from student surveys and statistical information reported by college administrators.

 - Total Cost – In my opinion, budget and cost have to be at or near the top of the list.
 If your student is leaning towards a higher-cost school, there needs to be something of value to make it worth spending more.
 Make sure you are evaluating the full cost picture including the following:

 - Travel costs – is one school closer to home?